YYsuni/react18-json-view/README.md

 ## Custom styles
-Here are all the style codes, you can freely change color variables, such as --json-property, or others.
+Here are all the style codes, you can freely change color variables, such as `--json-property`, or others.
 ```css
 .json-view {
 	--json-property: #009033;